A Complete Guide to Choosing the Best VPN to Use in the Philippines

 Windscribe

-Another issue is the app’s visual interface that seems to fit everything on one screen that could look crowded and confusing.
+There are two problems I have with this provider.
+First is the app’s visual interface that seems to fit everything on one screen that could look crowded and confusing.
+Another problem is price.
+It can be even more expensive than other popular VPN providers.

 Pros